lewsid/dinkly-plugin-uptime-responder/README.md

   1. Move the `uptime_responder` folder into your dinkly project's `plugins` folder

-  2. dd the following lines under the `plugins` section of your `config/config.yml` file:
+  2. Add the following lines under the `plugins` section of your `config/config.yml` file:

     ```yaml
     uptime_responder: